Mobbub/Hackathons/Web_site_'Babam'/README.md

 ## Description
-The essence of this site is to generate a leaderboard and predict the following services that clients from the database will need.
+The essence of this site is to generate a leaderboard and predict the following services that clients from the database will need./nNot finished
-Not finished

 ## Achievements
 18 place at the hackathon 'ЭКСПОХАК' 10.08.2024.